All figures taken from Revenue Tobacco Surveys 2013-22

 Smugglers are continuously adapting their methods and making it increasingly difficult for the Customs or Gardai to identify illegal consignment or routes and to conduct seizures.
 The authorities primarily charged with tackling cigarette smuggling are under resourced and subsequently are unable to develop intelligence or conduct enforcement action that would reduce the illicit trade or at least make it more difficult for the people involved.

-The government needs to realize its excise strategy is failing.
-Failing year on year to bring in the projected funds from excise duties, failing society by creating a lucrative market for criminals to thrive and failing hard working retailers from earning an honest living.
-We believe Law Enforcement agencies do have the necessary legislation to tackle these individuals however current laws need to be enforced such as seizing cars and vans that have been used to transport illegal product.
-We need to educate society on the role criminals play and how the illicit market is affecting society as a whole.
-The Sale of Illicit Goods Bill (2017) which makes it illegal for citizens to purchase illegal tobacco products is a step in the right direction towards doing this, however this bill is yet to be recognized as priority legislation by the government.
+The government needs to realize its excise strategy is not working.
+Year on year it fails to bring in the projected funds from excise duties, creating a lucrative market for criminals to thrive and failing hard working retailers from earning an honest living.
+We believe law enforcement agencies do have the necessary legislation to tackle these individuals however current laws, such as seizing cars and vans that have been used to transport illegal product, need to be enforced.